luucyadmin/app-todo/readme.md

  # Todo Plugin

-This repository demonstrates how to use Project storage to create a simple TO-DO list as a LUUCY plugin.
+This repository demonstrates how to use Project storage to create a simple TO-DO list as a LUUCY plugin..

 ## Instructions
 - clone this repository